foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

 === "Using the binary"

       1. Download the latest binary zip for your OS from the [releases page](https://github.com/foxypool/foxy-farmer/releases/latest){target=_blank}
-      2. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+      2. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`.
+Note: if you never set up chia before you will need to import your 24 word mnemonic using `./foxy-farmer keys add`.
       3. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       4. Profit!